CarbonPackages/Carbon.Navigation/README.md

 # Carbon.Navigation Package for Neos CMS

+This package provides various helps for implementing navigations in your Neos site.

 ## NodeTypes

 All Node Types are marked as abstract.
 So you have to include them as supertypes if you want to use them.
 You can read more about Node Type definition [here](https://neos.readthedocs.io/en/stable/CreatingASite/NodeTypes/NodeTypeDefinition.html).

 ### `Carbon.Navigation:NotInMenu`

 Hide the property `_hiddenInIndex`.
-Defined in [NodeTypes.Mixin.yaml](Configuration/NodeTypes.Mixin.yaml)
+Defined in [NodeTypes.NotInMenu.yaml](Configuration/NodeTypes.NotInMenu.yaml)

 ### `Carbon.Navigation:HideSeo`

 Turn off all type of SEO properties.
-Defined in [NodeTypes.Mixin.yaml](Configuration/NodeTypes.Mixin.yaml)
+Defined in [NodeTypes.HideSeo.yaml](Configuration/NodeTypes.HideSeo.yaml)

-### `Carbon.Navigation:Redirect.ToParentPage`
+### `Carbon.Navigation:RedirectToParentPage`

 (Only in the live context) Redirect the user to the parent page.
-Defined in [NodeTypes.Redirect.yaml](Configuration/NodeTypes.Redirect.yaml) and [ToParentPage.fusion](Resources/Private/Fusion/Redirect/ToParentPage.fusion)
+Defined in [NodeTypes.RedirectToParentPage.yaml](Configuration/NodeTypes.RedirectToParentPage.yaml) and [ToParentPage.fusion](Resources/Private/Fusion/Redirect/ToParentPage.fusion)

-### `Carbon.Navigation:Redirect.ToFirstChildPage`
+### `Carbon.Navigation:RedirectToFirstChildPage`

 (Only in the live context) Redirect the user to the first child page, if available.
 If not, the user gets redirected to the parent page.
-Defined in [NodeTypes.Redirect.yaml](Configuration/NodeTypes.Redirect.yaml) and [ToFirstChildPage.fusion](Resources/Private/Fusion/Redirect/ToFirstChildPage.fusion)
+Defined in [NodeTypes.RedirectToFirstChildPage.yaml](Configuration/NodeTypes.RedirectToFirstChildPage.yaml) and [ToFirstChildPage.fusion](Resources/Private/Fusion/Redirect/ToFirstChildPage.fusion)

 ### `Carbon.Navigation:References`